 Sebree also highlighted the industry’s successful fight against eminent domain reform.
 In 2017, a number of landowner groups, including the Texas Farm Bureau and Texas and Southwestern Cattle Raisers Association, supported more than 35 bills strengthening landowners’ rights.
 The groups supported legislation that would’ve forced condemning entities, such as pipeline companies, to pay legal fees for landowners in some circumstances.

-Sebree said that oil and gas lobbyists successfully killed the bills by using a tried-and-true technique: by linking legislation to trial attorneys, a group that generally supports Democrats.
+Sebree said that oil and gas lobbyists and others successfully killed the bills by using a tried-and-true technique: by linking legislation to trial attorneys.
+(This is seen as a group that generally supports Democrats.)

 “Tagging something as pro-plaintiff lawyers bill is an effective way to disparage something at the Capitol,” he said.
 “In our view [the bills] would’ve set up a situation where the lawyers would recommend to their clients that they go to court and then it’s a crapshoot when you get into court, especially if you’re in a hometown jury.”

-The industry eventually succeeded in getting lawmakers to remove the provision from the bills, which angered landowner groups.
+The industry, along with state and local governmental entities, eventually succeeded in getting lawmakers to remove the provision from the bills, which angered landowner groups.
 Sebree said that after the groups wrote to the Legislature criticizing the bill authors, the “entire Legislature lost interest in moving it forward” and the bills never reached the governor’s desk.